jasonm23/onlisp-markdown/onlisp.md

 6
 ```

-At the toplevel, we see more clearly the backtracking which underlies nondeter-
+At the toplevel, we see more clearly the backtracking which underlies nondeterministic
-ministic search.
+search.
 The variable *paths* is used to store paths which have not yet
 been followed.
 When the computation reaches a choose expression with several
 alternatives, the ﬁrst alternative is evaluated, and the remaining choices are stored
 on *paths*.
 If the program later on encounters a fail, the last stored choice